The 2025 Showdown: Which Brokerage Wins Your Rollover?

 The 2025 Verdict

 For most IRA rollovers in 2025, Fidelity offers the best combination of low costs, service quality, and investment options.
-Schwab is a strong alternative if banking integration matters.
-Vanguard remains excellent for purist index investors who don’t need extensive customer support.
+Schwab is a strong alternative if banking integration matters to you.
+Vanguard remains excellent for purist index investors who don’t need much customer support.

 The honest truth: all three are excellent choices.
 Any of them will serve a long-term investor far better than a high-cost 401(k).
-Choose one, complete the rollover, invest in low-cost diversified funds, and focus on what really matters—saving consistently and staying invested through market cycles.
+Pick one, complete the rollover, invest in low-cost diversified funds, and focus on what actually matters: saving consistently and staying invested through market cycles.